jbx-protocol/juice-contract-template/README.md

 You can also run `forge` commands.
 See the [Foundry Book](https://book.getfoundry.sh/reference/forge/) for a description.

-## Code Coverage
+## Editor

-Run `npm run coverage` to display code coverage summary and generate an LCOV report
+We recommend using [VSCode](https://code.visualstudio.com/) with Juan Blanco's [solidity](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) extension.
 To display code coverage in VSCode, install [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) (Ryan Luker).
 In VSCode, press `F1` and run "Coverage Gutters: Display Coverage".
 Coverage will be displayed as colored markdown lines in the left gutter, after the line numbers.

 ## PR